Log-majorizations between quasi-geometric type means for matrices: Joint concavity/convexity

 \begin{theorem}[\cite{Zh}] Let $\alpha\in(0,\infty)\setminus\{1\}$ and $p>0$. \begin{itemize} \item[(1)] $\Tr\,R_{\alpha,p}$ is jointly concave if and only if $0<\alpha<1$ and $1/p\ge\max\{\alpha,1-\alpha\}$. \item[(2)] $\Tr\,R_{\alpha,p}$ is jointly convex if and only if $\alpha>1$ and $\max\{\alpha/2,\alpha-1\}\le1/p\le\alpha$. \end{itemize} \end{theorem}

-It is worthwhile to compare condition of Theorem \ref{T-5.9}(2) with the $p=1$ case of (iii) of Theorem \ref{T-3.2}(2).
+It is worthwhile to compare the condition of Theorem \ref{T-5.9}(2) with the $p=1$ (and $q$ replaced with $p$) case of (iii) of Theorem \ref{T-3.2}(2).
 Notice that the former condition is strictly stronger than the latter though they are quite similar.